Whārangi 1: Biography

 When he arrived in New Zealand Read was an undistinguished race walker – a reputation amply demonstrated when, in his first two seasons here, his best result on the track was a struggling third in a three-man race.
 However, when controversies led to track walking being dropped internationally in favour of road walking, the much longer distances proved more favourable.
 In September 1955 he unofficially walked 50 kilometres in the world-class time of 4 hours 36 minutes and 41 seconds, and the following year he won New Zealand titles in both the 20-kilometre and 50-kilometre races.

-Passed over by New Zealand and Britain for the Olympic Games to be held in Melbourne in November and December 1956, Read crossed the Tasman and in September won the Australian championship in 4h 30m 17s, only 2 minutes outside the Olympic record.
+Passed over by both New Zealand and Britain for the Olympic Games to be held in Melbourne in November and December 1956, Read crossed the Tasman and in September won the Australian championship in 4h 30m 17s, only 2 minutes outside the Olympic record.
 He was hastily added to New Zealand’s team.
 On the day of the 50-kilometre event he almost missed the start after getting lost in the maze of passages beneath the Melbourne Cricket Ground’s grandstand.
 For most of the race he walked conservatively, letting others make the pace in temperatures rising above 30° C. He made his challenge over the last 15 kilometres, walking at such a pace that he soon caught the leaders.
 At the 45-kilometre mark he had a lead of 1 minute 22 seconds, which he continued to increase, eventually winning in 4h 30m 43s.
-Only 6 competitors completed the course inside 5 hours, and 6 of the 21 starters did not finish at all, a reflection of the exhausting conditions.
+Only six of the 21 competitors completed the course inside five hours, and six did not finish at all, a reflection of the exhausting conditions.
 Read was voted New Zealand’s Sportsman of the Year.

 Read’s international career ended in Jamaica in 1966 when, in the sport’s first appearance at the British Empire and Commonwealth Games, he came third in the 20-mile walk.
 He continued in national competition for another 18 years, finally retiring at the age of 52.
 In all he won 18 championship gold medals, three silver and four bronze, a feat unmatched by any other New Zealand walker; he also won several Australian and British titles.
 His only loss in 11 New Zealand championship races over 50 kilometres was his last, in 1981, and his 1965 championship record of 4h 26m 27s was 10 minutes faster than any other New Zealander could do for a quarter of a century afterwards.